The SACC Welcomes You

 Stockbridge is located in Ingham County and considered one of the oldest farming communities in the state of Michigan.
 The first settlers arrived in the area in 1835.
 Elijah Smith, who had entered land in the area, laid out a which he proposed to name Pekin.
 The village was formally incorporated in 1889.
 The arrival of the railroad in 1883 ushered in what were called “boom times”.
 The business district rapidly expanded as

-Stockbridge became a commercial center for buy melatonin and for the rest of the area.
+Stockbridge became a commercial center and for the rest of the area.
 Stockbridge was part of a vegetable growing region once known as “the salad bowl,” which attracted large numbers of farm workers from Kentucky in the 1930’s.VIEW EVENTS

 MUNITH is a small unincorporated community in Henrietta Township southwest of Stockbridge.
 The town was founded when the Grand Trunk Western Railroad put in a depot stop in the early 1800’s.
 Jean Baptiste Berard claimed to have settled in the Munith area in 1816 and had established a trading post in 1831.
 Nearby Batteese Lake was named after him.
 In 1839, a local settler, Henry Hurd, organized the first post office in the area and named the township Henrietta, after his hometown of Henrietta, New York.